-- Food or beverages (whether or not incurred as part of meetings, workshops, training, ceremonies, or other events)

-- Costs associated with community or publicity events which are unrelated to specific project work products as outlined in the Work Plan (see Attachment 2 of the Grant Agreement)

-- Per Diems

-- Expenses for publicity
+- Food or beverages (whether or not incurred as part of meetings, workshops, training, ceremonies, or other events) - Costs associated with community or publicity events which are unrelated to specific project work products as outlined in the Work Plan (see Attachment 2 of the Grant Agreement) - Per Diems - Expenses for publicity

-- Bonus payments of any kind

-- Interest expenses

-- Damage judgments arising from the acquisition, construction, or equipping of a facility, whether determined by judicial process, arbitration, negotiation, or otherwise

-- Services, materials, or equipment obtained under any other State program

-- Real estate brokerage fees and/or expenses

-- Legal defense funds

-- Associated costs for easements funded under the Acquisitions component of SALC
+- Bonus payments of any kind - Interest expenses - Damage judgments arising from the acquisition, construction, or equipping of a facility, whether determined by judicial process, arbitration, negotiation, or otherwise - Services, materials, or equipment obtained under any other State program - Real estate brokerage fees and/or expenses - Legal defense funds - Associated costs for acquisitions awarded funding under the Acquisitions component of SALC - Costs associated with fundraising, stewardship, or legal defense funds

-Eligibility and Selection Criteria for Acquisition Capacity Grants
+Eligibility and Selection Criteria for Capacity Grants

-The information submitted in the application will be evaluated by reviewers and should demonstrate how effectively the proposal will meet the SALC Program goals and objectives.
+The information submitted in the application (Appendix A) will be evaluated by reviewers and should demonstrate how effectively the proposal will meet the SALC Program Goals and objectives.

-Projects must meet all Eligibility Criteria to be considered for funding.
-Projects that meet all of the Eligibility Criteria are then evaluated based on how well the proposed project meets the SALC Program's goals and objectives, as evidenced through their Selection Criteria scores.
+Applications must meet all Eligibility Criteria to be considered for funding.
+Applications that meet all of the Eligibility Criteria are then evaluated based on how well the proposal meets the SALC Program Goals and objectives, as evidenced through their Selection Criteria scores.

 In determining which applications to fund, the State may also consider factors including, but not limited to, geographic distribution of funds, the urgency of the project, and the Administration's priorities.
-Alternate projects may be identified and recommended for approval by the Strategic Growth Council in the current round of funding in the event that any of the recommended projects is withdrawn.
 All proposals that meet the Eligibility Criteria are evaluated relative to the pool of applications received this Round.